Embedding Cultural & Identity Needs in Staff Training and Supervision

 - π£ Encouraging reflective discussions in team meetings

-- π’ Celebrating good practice when staff go above and beyond
+- π’ Celebrating good practice when staff demonstrate inclusive behaviours

-- How confident do staff feel in supporting cultural or identity-related needs?
+- How confident do you feel supporting cultural or identity-related needs?

-- When was the last time a care plan was reviewed with cultural preferences in mind?
+- When was the last time a care plan was reviewed with identity considerations in mind?

 - What feedback have people shared about how their identity is respected?